-PBSGL also helps reduce professional isolation, and is particularly valued by those GPs and Practice Nurses who may live and work far from other educational resources.
+PBSGL also helps reduce professional isolation, and is particularly valued by those Practitioners who may live and work far from other educational resources.
 The chance to talk with colleagues about everyday clinical matters, in a facilitated educational environment, has led to successful groups lasting for many years.

 Future plans - We plan to develop the project, by;

-continuing to develop our own UK-based educational materials,
+continuing to develop our own Scottish writing team,

-supporting the spread of PBSGL to the rest of the UK, and
+supporting the spread of PBSGL to the rest of the UK and beyond, and

 actively researching the process of PBSGL.